-Workplace harassment is defined very broadly, and can refer to virtually any kind of vexatious comment or conduct which is known or ought reasonably be known to be unwelcome.
+Workplace harassment is defined very broadly by employment lawyers, and can refer to virtually any kind of vexatious comment or conduct which is known or ought reasonably be known to be unwelcome.
 Harassment typically (although not necessarily) refers to a series of incidents as opposed to one event.
 Harassment can also refer to sexual harassment and unwanted sexual advances.

 What are your employer’s duties regarding workplace harassment?

 Your employer has a general duty to ensure a healthy, safe, and discrimination-free workplace.
 In most provinces, this includes a duty to take steps to protect employees from workplace harassment.
 More specific duties may vary from province to province, but may include the following: